jirenmaa/twitter-clone/README.md

 $ celery -A celeryapp.tasks worker -l info
 ```

-before you can run the django, you have to create database first in postgresql.
+Before you can run Django, you must first create a database in Postgresql.
+Or you can do this by running the following command:

 ```sh
 $ createdb -U username -O password twitter-clone
 ```

-or you can create manually in `psql` console.

 running the rest of the project